etienne-martin/device-detector-js/README.md

 4. Run `yarn test` and update the library if some tests are failing
 5. Open a PR

-### Why are the tests failing after downloading new fixtures?
+### Why do tests fail after downloading new fixtures?

 When matomo releases a new version, they usually add support for new brands.
 [Those brands](https://github.com/matomo-org/device-detector/blob/1060530615c54796cc2045a030c7c605574060d2/Parser/Device/DeviceParserAbstract.php#L65) needs to be copied over to [this file](https://github.com/etienne-martin/device-detector-js/blob/master/src/tests/helpers.ts).